grobruegge/sirs2023/README.md

 ```
 $ sudo /etc/init.d/mysql restart
 ```

-The rest is automatically done by the SQL-Alchemy framework when running the website.
+The rest (creating and querying the database) is automatically done by the SQL-Alchemy framework when running the website.

 ### Testing